blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Quantum Electrodynamics.md

 It was the first theory which achieved full agreement between quantum mechanics and special relativity.

 QED served as the model and template for all subsequent quantum field theories.
-One example is [[quantum chromodynamics]].
+One such example is [[quantum chromodynamics]].